Charge and Antipodal Matching across Spatial Infinity: Acknowledgments

 \section{Acknowledgments}

 We thank Geoffrey Compère and Romain Ruzziconi for their reading of the manuscript and useful comments.
-We thank Piotr Chrusciel, Prahar Mitra, Kostas Skenderis and Juan Valiente Kroon for valuable discussions.
+We thank Piotr Chrusciel, Marc Henneaux, Prahar Mitra, Kostas Skenderis and Juan Valiente Kroon for valuable discussions.
 KN thanks Jakob Salzer for past collaboration on related topics.
-The work of KN was supported by a grant from the Science and Technology Facilities Council (STFC).
-The work of EP was supported by the Royal Society Research Grants $\text{RGF}\backslash \text{EA}\backslash 181054$ and $\text{RF}\backslash \text{ERE}\backslash 210267$.
+The work of KN was supported by the ERC Consolidator Grant N.~681908 “Quantum black holes: A microscopic window into the microstructure of gravity” and by the STFC grants ST/P000258/1 and ST/T000759/1.
+The work of EP was supported by the Royal Society Research Grants RGF/EA/181054 and RF/ERE/210267.
 FC is funded by the EPSRC Doctoral Prize Award EP/T517859/1.